Generalized linear models with spatial dependence and a functional covariate: Simulation

 where, for given values of $m$ and $k$, For the GFLM,

 while for our proposed SGFLM, with

+To compare GFLM and SGFLM, we utilize $8,000$ datasets for GFLM without consideration of the location, whereas for SGFLM, we assume 20 independent realizations on a $20 \times 20$ regular lattice.

-Results for the $1,000$ Monte Carlo cases are shown in Table~\ref{table:repeating}.
-Accuracy of composite likelihood estimation using the SGFLM was quite good for $\alpha$ across all values of $\eta$, substantially better than that of GFLM using the quasi-likelihood approach of \cite{MS05}.
-Those estimates also had superior precision, with MSE ranging from about $10\%$ to $40\%$ of the corresponding values for GFLM.
-Average estimates of $\eta$ were also accurate for SGFLM, and had MSE values that were all less than $1\%$ of the true parameter value.
-Spatial structure appears to influence the estimation of $\beta(t)$ for both models, with MISE increasing as the strength of spatial dependence increases, although this measure was consistently smaller for the model than accounts for such dependence (SGFLM) than the one that does not (GFLM).
-The integrated variance was perhaps more similar for the two models than the other performance measures, and coverage of confidence intervals for the dependence parameter $\eta$ in the SGFLM improved as the magnitude of this parameter increased.
+Estimation results for the $1,000$ Monte Carlo cases are shown in \autoref{table:repeating}.
+Average estimates of $\eta$ were accurate for SGFLM, and had MSE values that were all less than $1\%$ of the true parameter value.
+As the GFLM lacks a spatial component, unlike SGFLM, we leave the results for the spatial dependence parameter $\eta$ blank.
+Accuracy of MCLE for $\alpha$ with SGFLM was also quite good across all values of $\eta$, substantially better than that of GFLM using the quasi-likelihood approach of \cite{MS05}.
+Those estimates had superior precision, with MSE ranging from about $10\%$ to $40\%$ of the corresponding values for GFLM.
+Spatial structure appears to influence the estimation of $\beta$ for both models, with MISE increasing as the strength of spatial dependence increases, although this measure was consistently smaller for the model that accounts for such dependence (SGFLM) than the one that does not (GFLM).
+The integrated variance was perhaps more similar for the two models than the other performance measures.
 The overall fit criterion of FMSE was consistently smaller for SGFLM than for GFLM, and the improvement became greater as spatial dependence increased.
 The FMSE for SGFLM was $96\%$ of that for GFLM with the weakest dependence of $\eta=0.3$ but decreased to $94\%$, $86\%$ and finally only $74\%$ of the GFLM value as $\eta$ increased to $0.6$, $0.9$ and $1.2$, respectively.
-In functional regression, the primary target of inference is typically the parameter function $\beta(t)$.
-Figure~\ref{CB:repeating} shows the average estimate and average confidence band of $\beta(t)$ over $1000$ Monte Carlo Simulations.
-Despite the fact that our simulations included only $20$ copies of the data structure in each case, the confidence bands are reasonably pleasing and always include the true functions on average.
-Noticeably, the confidence band becomes substantially wider (again on average) when the spatial parameter $\eta$ becomes bigger.
-Although we did not produce confidence bands for $\beta(t)$ under the GFLM for every data set in the simulation, in 10 cases examined the bands were quite wide.
-Specifically, when the spatial dependence parameter $\eta$ is at 0.3, these bands ranged from about $-12$ to 14.
-In contrast, the average bands under the SGFLM, as shown in Figure~\ref{CB:repeating}, ranged from about $-0.2$ to $2.2$.
-The average confidence bands under the GFLM also widen as the spatial parameter $\eta$ becomes bigger, which is the same trend observed in the average bands under the SGFLM in Figure~\ref{CB:repeating}.